Painlevé transcendents: Relation to other areas

 The Painlevé transcendents appear in random matrix theory in the formula for the Tracy–Widom distribution, the 2D Ising model, the asymmetric simple exclusion process and in two-dimensional quantum gravity.

+The Painlevé-2 equation has been used to describe a dynamic passage through a quantum phase transition, leading to precise scaling of excitations and revealing relations to integrable multistate Landau-Zener models.
+Integrable generalizations of the Painlevé-2 equation have been found based on this application.

 The Painlevé VI equation appears in two-dimensional conformal field theory: it is obeyed by combinations of conformal blocks at both $c=1$ and $c=\infty$, where $c$ is the central charge of the Virasoro algebra.